peterjflynn/Ant_Genomes_EVEs/README.md

 This is the github page for code relating to the manuscript: "Assessing the diversity of endogenous viruses throughout ant genomes"

 Please contact pflynn@uchicago.edu for more information

+Bioinformatic_Pipeline.sh:
+This is the pipeline which takes the ant genome and provides raw hits Must download these programs to your computer: cutadapt (https://cutadapt.readthedocs.io/en/stable/guide.html) , BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/), python3.7.2 (https://www.python.org/), and bedtools (https://bedtools.readthedocs.io/en/latest/).
+From NCBI (https://www.ncbi.nlm.nih.gov/) must locally download: nr protein database, genomes you want to look at, and all viral proteins from BLAST runs.